Medomak Valley stays perfect with win at Yarmouth

 “Mentally, we have some things to work on, especially late in games, closing out quarters,” added Nick DePatsy.
 “Offensively, we just have to cut down on turnovers and our shot selection at times.
 We need to do some tweaking in some areas, but I’m happy with how the guys are playing together.”

-Yarmouth (sixth in Class B South) is at Freeport Tuesday, then welcomes Poland Friday.
+Yarmouth (fifth in Class B South) is at Freeport Tuesday, then welcomes Poland Friday.

 “I’m very confident in my guys,” said Mutombo.
 “They’re committed to each other and the program.
 We’ve just go to keep competing and we just need to keep getting better defensively.
 We’ll be the best we can be in the eight games we have left.
 We haven’t even talked getting into the tournament.
 We just want to compete and gain confidence.”